xanderekpl/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD02_LAB_MANUAL.md

 6. Add a new Class shape to model comments in the UML diagram.
 7. Add attributes to the new Class shape for each of the properties you planned for comments.
 8. In the UML diagram, connect the two class shapes.
-9. Hide the end names for the connector.
-10. Set multiplicity for the ends of the connector, and save the diagram.
+9. Set multiplicity for the ends of the connector, and save the diagram.

    >**Results** : After completing this exercise, you will be able to create proposals for a model, and configure the properties and data types of the model classes.